-32. Tax Incentives for Employers:
+29. Tax Incentives for Employers:

-Statutory Reference: Rhode Island General Law Chapter 44-55-4.1
+Statutory Reference: Rhode Island General Laws Chapter 44-55-4.1

-Description: Businesses that employ and retain in the State employees who have been previously unemployed for at least 26 consecutive calendar weeks and have been domiciled residents of Rhode Island for at least 52 consecutive calendar weeks or have been a recipient of Rhode Island's aid to families with dependent children program for at least one year preceding the date of hire shall receive a modification from the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island General Law Chapter 44-30.
+Description: Businesses that employ and retain in the State employees who have been previously unemployed for at least 26 consecutive calendar weeks and have been domiciled residents of Rhode Island for at least 52 consecutive calendar weeks or have been a recipient of Rhode Island's aid to families with dependent children program for at least one year preceding the date of hire shall receive a modification from the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island General Laws Chapter 44-30.
 The deduction is equal to 40.0 percent of the eligible employee's first year wages, up to a maximum \$2,400 per eligible employee.
-(Eligible businesses shall receive a deduction from the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island 44-17.)
+(Eligible businesses shall receive a deduction from the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island form the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island form the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island form the income, gross earnings, deposits, or gross premiums subject to the taxes imposed by Rhode Island General Laws Chapters 44-11, 44-13, 44-14, 44-15 and 44-17.)